openmc-dev/openmc/docs/source/usersguide/depletion.rst

     time, keff = results.get_keff()

 Note that the coupling between the reaction rate solver and the transmutation solver happens in-memory rather than by reading/writing files on disk.
-OpenMC has two categories of operators for obtaining transmutation reaction rates.
+OpenMC has two categories of depletion operators for obtaining transmutation reaction rates.

 .. _coupled-depletion: